-How to get married in Las Vegas?
-There are 7 easy steps to follow to get married in Las Vegas.
+There are seven easy steps to follow to get married in Las Vegas.
+They are:

 Are Las Vegas Weddings Legal?
 Find out in our article here.

 First, it’s important to know if you’re eligible to get married in the state of Nevada.
-Nevada, although pretty loose with its rules, does have three basic requirements that you as a couple must meet before you can get married.
+Nevada, although pretty loose with its rules, does have three basic requirements that you as a couple must meet before you can get a license and get married.

 In the state of Nevada, both parties must be at least 18 years old.
 Pretty straightforward, however, there is a provision for getting married if you’re underage.

-If you are between the ages of 16 and 18 you can get legally married in Nevada with the consent of a parent (or legal guardian) as long as they give their consent in person when you apply for the marriage license.
+If you are between the ages of 16 and 18, you can legally get married in Nevada as long as you have the consent of a parent (or legal guardian).
+They must give their consent in person when you apply for the marriage license.
 Of course, each person under 18 yrs will need this consent from their own parent or legal guardian.

-This should go without saying but a couple wishing to be married shouldn’t be more closely related than second cousins.
-Marriage of any couples closer in blood relations than second cousins run the risk of breaking a law that I don’t even want to mention here.
+This should go without saying, but a couple wishing to be married shouldn’t be more closely related than second cousins.
+Marriage of any couples closer in blood relations than second cousins run the risk of breaking a law that I don’t even want to get into the details of here.

 It’s always a good idea when planning to get married to make sure that you’re currently single (and by that, I mean single in every legal sense of the word).
-If not, you risk breaking another law that I also don’t want to talk about here.
+If not, you risk breaking another law with serious ramifications.

-Applying for a marriage license in Clark County (where Las Vegas is located) is much easier than other places.
+Applying for a marriage license in Clark County (where Las Vegas is located) is much easier than in other places.
 It gets even simpler if you preregister for a marriage license online.

 You can preregister up to 60 days before the day of the wedding.
-Preregistration is not at all necessary because there is no waiting period between getting your license and actually getting married but it will save you a lot of time waiting at the marriage bureau.
+Preregistration is not at all necessary because there is no waiting period between getting your license and actually getting married, but it will save you a lot of time in applying for your license at the marriage bureau.

-How to Apply for a Marriage License in Clark County
+3. Apply for a Marriage License in Clark County (How-To)

 Regardless of whether you preregistered or not, you will need to go to the Las Vegas Marriage Bureau to pick up your license.
 The license needs to be picked up in person.